Meetings Introduction

 March 1, 2025 Meeting

-This was the convention’s third plenary meeting, and its first meeting addressed to the substance of the proposed constitution.
+This was the convention’s third plenary meeting, but its first meeting addressed to the substance of the proposed constitution.
 The local press covered it (see News & Opinion) page.
 The key business of the convention is done in non-public committees.
 At this meeting, the work of the committees was reported.

 The Zoom of the meeting allowed for participant chatting.
 One of the questions the delegates discussed was “what is constitutional?”
 I wasn’t happy with the discussion, so I engaged in a brief chat: